Internment of Japanese Americans: WCCA Civilian Assembly Centers

 Executive Order 9066 authorized the removal of all persons of Japanese ancestry from the West Coast; however, it was signed before there were any facilities completed to house the displaced Japanese Americans.
 After the voluntary evacuation program failed to result in many families leaving the exclusion zone, the military took charge of the now-mandatory evacuation.
 On April 9, 1942, the Wartime Civil Control Administration (WCCA) was established by the Western Defense Command to coordinate the forced removal of Japanese Americans to inland concentration camps.

 The relocation centers faced opposition from inland communities near the proposed sites who disliked the idea of their new "Jap" neighbors.
 In addition, government forces were struggling to build what would essentially be self-sufficient towns in very isolated, undeveloped, and harsh regions of the country; they were not prepared to house the influx of over 110,000 inmates.
 Since Japanese Americans living in the restricted zone were considered too dangerous to conduct their daily business, the military decided it had to house them in temporary centers until the relocation centers were completed.

 Under the direction of Colonel Karl Bendetsen, existing facilities had been designated for conversion to WCCA use in March 1942, and the Army Corps of Engineers finished construction on these sites on April 21, 1942.
 All but four of the 15 confinement sites (12 in California, and one each in Washington, Oregon, and Arizona) had previously been racetracks or fairgrounds.
-The stables and livestock areas were cleaned out and hastily converted to living quarters for families of up to six, while wood and tarpaper barracks were constructed for additional housing, as well as communal latrines, laundry facilities, and mess halls.
+The stables and livestock areas were cleaned out and hastily converted to living quarters for families of up to six, while wood and tar-paper barracks were constructed for additional housing, as well as communal latrines, laundry facilities, and mess halls.
 A total of 92,193 Japanese Americans were transferred to these temporary detention centers from March to August 1942.
 (18,026 more had been taken directly to two "reception centers" that were developed as the Manzanar and Poston WRA camps.)
 The WCCA was dissolved on March 15, 1943, when it became the War Relocation Authority and turned its attentions to the more permanent relocation centers.